 The Academic Forum is an inclusive and accessible forum that brings together undergraduate and graduate students as well as early career researchers from across the world interested in international economic law issues as they relate to Africa and the Global South.
 Its goals are to encourage and build core research skills in teaching, research, theory, methods and writing; developing content for Afronomicslaw.org and where possible to encourage authors to submit to the African Journal of International Economic Law; holding workshops and masterclasses on core research skills in teaching, research, theory, methods and writing; and organizing annual poster/essay competitions on international economic law issues.
 Its convenor is Afronomicslaw.org Editor, Ohio Omiunu.

-- Call For Regional Representatives For the Afronomicslaw Academic Forum (Eastern Africa) March 2021
+- Call for Regional Representatives for the Afronomicslaw Academic Forum (Eastern Africa) November 2021

-- Afronomicslaw.org Academic Forum Guest Lecture Series: Decolonisation of International Economic Law
+- Afronomicslaw.org Academic Forum Guest Lecture Series: Commodities, 'Modernity' and Law: Thoughts on an Action-Research Agenda

 The Repository contains cases, documents, bibliographies and materials on International Economic Law relating to Africa and the Global South with a view to making these materials easily and freely accessible.
 At the moment, the repository contains cases from the Common Market for Eastern and Southern Africa, (COMESA), Court of Justice cases as well as an extensive summary of Africa's regional and sub-regional international economic regimes.